pinecone-io/nvidia-rag/docs/custom-metadata.md

   - Verify that the metadate field names are correct.
   - Verify that all values are correctly enclosed in quotes.
   - Verify all metadata values are strings in filter expressions.
   - Verify the operator syntax.
-For valid expression syntax, refer to [Milvus Filtering Documentation](https://milvus.io/docs/boolean.md).
+For valid expression syntax, refer to [Pinecone Filtering Documentation](https://docs.pinecone.io/docs/metadata-filtering).

 - Timestamp Filtering Issues
   - Verify that the metadata uses the ISO 8601 format.